BA (Hons) Applied Education Studies

 The majority of our students are working as teaching assistants, nursery nurses, cover supervisors or unqualified teachers.

 University tutors do not visit students in their workplace and there is no requirement for a mentor.
 Some assignments require students to observe or participate in practice in their setting.
-University tutors will support your academic development over the four years.
+University tutors will support your academic development throughout the course.

 We consider a range of qualifications and also look at the experience you already have in education through your work.
 If you have accredited HLTA status, your prior learning will be recognised in Year 1.
 Your fee will be reduced by a third and you will only study two units.